The Best Gig Apps: Explore Top Platforms by Skill Set

 Postmates

 Uber acquired Postmates in 2020.
-Any new drivers wanting to deliver through Postmates will need to use the Uber Eats app.
+While customers can still place orders through Postmates, any new drivers will need to use the Uber Eats app.
 Drivers on Postmates can use their car, bike, scooter, or walk (depending on location) to deliver food, groceries, and other goods to customers.

 Instacart